Dragon Quest: Gameplay

-Dragon Quest features "puff puff" – a Japanese onomatopoeia for a girl rubbing her breasts in someone's face, which can also be used for the general term of a girl jiggling her own breasts – massage girls that the player can hire with text describing their actions in some of the games; in later games gags were used since breasts could not be displayed.
+Dragon Quest features "Puff Puff" – massage girls that the player can hire with text describing their actions in some of the games; it is a pun on a Japanese onomatopoeia for a girl rubbing her breasts in someone's face, which can also be used for the general term of a girl jiggling her own breasts. in later games gags were used since breasts could not be displayed.
 The text descriptions were removed from some North American translations.

 In Dragon Quest III, Dragon Quest VI, Dragon Quest VII, and Dragon Quest IX, several character classes can be chosen for the party members.
 Each game has its particular set of classes with typical options, including the Cleric, Fighter, Jester, Thief, Warrior, and Mage.
 All the aforementioned games also include advanced classes such as the Sage.
 In addition, Dragon Quest VI and VII include monster classes.

 In Dragon Quest IV: Chapters of the Chosen, a new collectible item known as mini medals, resembling small gold coins with a five-pointed star in the middle, was introduced; they have nothing to do with winning the game, but they can be traded with a certain character for items.
 Players collect them throughout the game, primarily by opening chests, breaking pots and barrels, and searching in sacks and drawers.
 Horii introduced them as he wanted to have something players collected that were similar to the crests and orbs in the previous Dragon Quest games, but did not want to repeat the necessity for players having to collect a certain number of them before they could complete the game.

+Slime Controller

+The Slime Controller is an officially licensed Dragon Quest peripheral, manufactured by the Japanese company HORI.
+Its design is based on the Slime, one of the most iconic and recognizable creatures from the Dragon Quest series.
+Due to its distinctive appearance, the device has become both a functional gamepad and a collector's item for fans.